yss/koa-route-tree/README.md

 ## The End

 Anyway, try to use.
-And see the example in test directory.
+And see the example in example directory.

 Hope this is useful to you.